EVERSE-ResearchSoftware/RSQKit/pages/tasks/using_version_control.md

    * Use code review, through pull or merge requests, before merging changes into your main branch.
 * Maintain your repository over time:
    * Regularly backup your repository
+ * Automate cleanup where possible: enable the "delete source branch" option on merge/pull requests so feature branches are removed as soon as they're merged.
-   * Periodically clean up old branches and review who has access.
+* Periodically clean up any remaining stale branches and review who has access.

 {% assign child_pages = page.child_pages | join: ', ' %}
 {% if child_pages != null and child_pages != '' %}